Top

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.

-Table 1 summarizes the results for all stages combined, with different exclusions, and for specific outcomes.
+Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, and for specific outcomes.
 Table 2 shows results by treatment stage.
-Figure 3, 4, 5, 6, 7, 8, 9, and 10 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ICU admission, hospitalization, progression, recovery, viral clearance, and peer reviewed studies.
+Figure 3 plots individual results by treatment stage.
+Figure 4, 5, 6, 7, 8, 9, 10, 11, and 12 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ICU admission, hospitalization, progression, recovery, cases, viral clearance, and peer reviewed studies.

 Table 1.
-Random effects meta-analysis for all stages combined, with different exclusions, and for specific outcomes.
+Random effects meta-analysis for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, and for specific outcomes.
 Results show the percentage improvement with treatment and the 95% confidence interval. * p<0.05 *** p<0.001 **** p<0.0001.

 Improvement Studies Patients Authors